f-nicolai/sentiment-analysis/README.md

   - [x] Stream each comment & submisison and upload it to GCS
     - [x] Add retries to streaming
 - [ ] Add the data to postgres for daily alerting
-    - [ ] Update submissions metadata every 10 minutes
+    - [x] Update submissions metadata every 10 minutes

 New data sources :
 ------------------
+- [ ] Look at Alpha Vantage "Market News & Sentiment" which can offer news of specific subjects for FREE
 - [ ] Add Bloomberg & other financial websites
 - [ ] Add Crypto's subreddits